 Dr Mara Malagodi

-Mara joined the City Law School as a Lecturer in Law in September 2015.
-She teaches on the core modules for Constitutional & Administrative Law and Legal Method on the LLB; Constitutional & Administrative Law on the GE LLB, and Public Law on the GDL.
+Mara is a Senior Lecturer in Law; she joined the City Law School in September 2015.
+She convenes the LLM course in Comparative Constitutional Law and the LLB course in Law and Film, and teaches on the core module in Constitutional and Administrative Law on the LLB.
+She has also taught Legal Method on the LLB; Constitutional and Administrative Law on the GE/LLB, and Public Law on the GDL.

 Previously, at LSE she taught Public Law and Comparative Constitutional Law.
-At SOAS, she taught Law & Society in South Asia; Law & Development; Cultural Studies Theories in Asia, Africa & the Middle East; South Asian Culture; and Society, Culture & Identity in Nepal.
+At SOAS, she taught Law and Society in South Asia; Law and Development; Cultural Studies Theories in Asia, Africa and the Middle East; South Asian Culture; and Society, Culture and Identity in Nepal.